romiro/Node-Magento-DB-Tools/README.md

     * Download path in user's filesystem for SCP downloads of database dumps

 * Site Profile system
-    * Has own page for administration CRUD
+    * Has own page for administration CRUD ✔
     * Create and store profiles for client sites with the following data:
-        * Relevant SSH login credentials
+        * Relevant SSH login credentials pulled from .ssh/config ✔
-        * System path of production environment on SSH server
+        * System path of production environment on SSH server ✔

 * Running of DB sanitization commands through SSH
     * New page, using elements from data sanitization view